Is Diabetes Genetic? What Can You Do About It?

 Is Type 2 Diabetes Genetic Disorder?

 Yes.
 Type 2 diabetes is absolutely genetic.
 There is no argument amongst the medical community.
 But there is a ton of nuance.
 People don't ever want the nuance.
-They just want to fall into one of two camps, either it is or it isn't genetic.
+They just want to fall into one of two camps; either it is or it isn't genetic.

 While type 2 diabetes is a genetic disorder, that does not mean there is nothing we can do about it.
 That also does not mean that we just medicate people and not help them with diet, exercise, weight loss, and other lifestyle modifications.
 I have written entire books on weight loss and give thousands of lectures every year on how to lose weight properly.
 They are all available for free on YouTube.
 I am also an obesity physician and have helped hundreds of thousands of patients lose weight over the years.

-This also means that you can weigh 500 pounds and not be diabetic nor insulin resistant.
+This also means that you can weigh 500 pounds and not be diabetic, nor insulin resistant.
 We have plenty of morbidly obese patients that are not even a tiny bit insulin resistant.
 If they had even a small amount of insulin resistance, we could get them approved for the newer weight loss medications like Ozempic and Mounjaro.
 We try every which way to test them for insulin resistance, and they don't have it and can't get the medications.

 This does not mean that there is nothing you can do about it.

 If you have the genes for diabetes, and gain weight, regardless of what macronutrients you emphasize, you will become more diabetic.
-The macronutrients emphasized doesn't matter much.
+The macronutrients emphasized don't matter much.
 You can gain weight eating high carbs or low carbs, you will still become more insulin resistant and more diabetic.

 If you do not have the genes for insulin resistance, you can not become diabetic, even if you gain weight.
 Even if you eat only sugar.
 Sugar consumption does not independently make you diabetic.